alexfertel/bulloak/README.md

 This will create `solidity` files with the same name as the `.tree` files with the result of scaffolding each tree.

+If there exists a file with a title that matches the name at the root node of the `.tree`, then `bulloak` will skip writing that file.
+However, you may override this behaviour with the `-f` flag.
+This will write to the filesystem overwriting any files that exist.

 ### Options

 ```